• Skip to main content

 • 4 large dried porcini mushrooms rinsed well

-• 1 tbsp fine breadcrumbs
+• 1 tablespoon fine breadcrumbs

 • Sea salt and pepper to taste